dpck/depack/README.md

 #### Do not output to `ECMA2018`

-If the language out set to `ECMA2018`, the output will be hardly optimised, meaning that the source code of all `package.json` files will be present making the file-size of the bundle very large.
+If the language out set to `ECMA2018`, the output will be hardly optimised, meaning that the source code of all `package.json` files will be present making the file size of the bundle very large.
 [Google says](https://groups.google.com/forum/#!topic/closure-compiler-discuss/Ogysep0oJN4): _This is working as expected.
 We haven't implemented any typechecking or code size optimizations for ES2018 yet._ Therefore, use *`-O 2017`* to produce the output of acceptable size without unnecessary rubbish in it.

 #### Patch Closure Compiler For Correct `ECMA2017`